sdkbox-doc/en/docs/plugins/iap/v3-cpp.md

 Include Base: /Users/niteluo/Projects/store/doc/en/src/iap/v3-cpp
 -->

-##Overview
-Provides you one stop solution for IAP integration across multiple platform, SDKBOX IAP offers easy to use yet powerful API, really simplify the tedious process of implementing IAPs in your game.
+#In-App Purchase

 ##Integration

-Use the following command to install SDKBOX IAP plugin, Make sure you setup SDKBOX installer correctly.
+Use the following command to install the SDKBOX IAP plugin, Make sure you setup SDKBOX installer correctly.
 ```bash
 sdkbox import -b iap
 ```

 ##Extra steps
 ### Modify `Cocos2dxActivity.java`
 * If you're using cocos2d-x from source, assuming you are in the `proj.android` directory, `Cocos2dxActivity.java` is located: